Barrister-Capital/WebApi/README_barrister.md

 ```
 dotnet nuget push filePath --source "github"
 ```
-That should load the file into github, and you should be done!
+That should load the file into github!

+- once everything is done, run a final `git push --force` to push the rebased branch.

 # Details